 Sheepskin Slippers

-Spot clean the shearling uppers with a damp cloth or use a suede brush to lightly rejuvenate the outermost leather.
+Spot clean the shearling uppers with a damp cloth or use a suede brush to lightly rejuvenate the leather.
 If natural odors develop, you can refresh your slippers by sprinkling baking soda on the inside of the slippers and letting it sit overnight, then vacuum the inside of the slippers in the morning.
 Another method to remove stronger odors from your sheepskin slippers is to place them in the freezer for 24 hours.
 And as always, avoid high heat sources such as heaters, blow dryers, and radiators.

 We cannot be held responsible for the outcomes of our products if they are not cared for as described here.